 Although there are many natural and plastic-free scrubbies sold in zero-waste shops every single one I tried was bulky once wet and pretty uncomfortable to use.
 I also tried these nylon scrubbies, which worked well, but they are made out of nylon, so they are still very much plastic.
 While the Twist scrubby we are currently using is a bit stiff when new, it besoms soft over time, is lightweight and has good scrubby texture to do the job.
 And of course comes with no plastic packaging.

 We do use usual paper towels, but we do it only occasionally.
 For the most things we use cloth rags made from old bath towels or wash cloths which do much better job at whipping spills, kitchen surfaces or hands than paper towels do.

-And if you don’t have old bath towels to cut into kitchen rugs consider buying these wash cloths from Target.
+And if you don’t have old bath towels to up-cycle then consider buying these wash cloths from Target.
 They are only $3 per pack of 6, and made with OEKO certified cotton.
-A couple packs of these wash cloths will give enough supply to always have them handy in the kitchen.
-And when they are dirty just toss wash them with other kitchen towels or other laundry.
+A couple packs of these wash cloths will give enough supply to always have them handy, and they will last forever.

 For general cleaning like washing kitchen cabinet surfaces, counter tops and backsplash we use the same Meliora dish soap block and it never disappoints.
 It is a very effective as a soap.
 It even does a great job at handwashing of terribly dirty kids clothes, so I highly recommend having those around the house.